benyakirten/benyakir-writes/README.md

 * 1/3/2021: Added aria-pressed to the toggle component and keydown event handlers for space and enter to the icon button component.
 I forgot about some aria rules, and I apologize!
 * 1/4/2021:
 > 1. I really forgot the easiest way to swap two items in an array and wrote the code like ES2015 didn't exist.
 I apologize.
 I swear I remembered it when I was writing the code, I just forgot why I remembered it and then swiftly forgot about it.
 > 2. I made the theme controls into more components and made the organization more logical.
 There's more refactoring to be done, but it'll be awhile.
 I'm taking a break and then working on another project.
 If you want to know, it'll be a fullstack project.
-Either it will be one Nuxt project to handle both frontend and backend or SvelteKit and Go or Rust to handle database interactions and web sockets.
+Either it will be one Nuxt project to handle both frontend and backend or SvelteKit and Elixir to handle database interactions and web sockets.
 * 1/4/2021 (later): Okay, I swear I'm done after this.
 > 1. I realized I had forgotten that mobile devices can't drag and drop.
 So I added a media query to detect it and disable the drop targets on mobile, freeing up screen space.
 > 2. Added a fadein to when a theme is selected for modification.
+* 1/5/2021: Okay, this really is the last thing... unless I notice or remember something.
+> 1. I realized it was way better to have the droppable theme options (set as preferred/etc.) as separate components.
+Yes, it should never have been any other way, and I've fixed it.
+> 2. Whoopsy.
+It was possible to delete the day and night theme.
+That's fixed now.
+> 3. In honor of Elixir, I decided to make the nested object accessor functions into recursive functions, meaning getThemeProps of utils/other and changePropOnTheme (okay, because of Redux Toolkit, it's easoer not to use a pure function, but the accessing part is a recursive function).